asheque33/typescript-problem-solving/README.md

 > const cityWithOptionalChaining = user.profile?.address?.city;
 > console.log(cityWithOptionalChaining): => undefined_

-- **Nullish coalescing (??) :**
+> - **Nullish coalescing (??) :**
-  - The nullish coalescing (??) operator is a logical operator that returns its right-hand side operand when its left-hand side operand is null or undefined, and otherwise returns its left-hand side operand.
+> - _The nullish coalescing (??) operator is a logical operator that returns its right-hand side operand when its left-hand side operand is null or undefined, and otherwise returns its left-hand side operand._

 > **For example** -
 > _const foo = null ?? 'default string';